 My body of mixed media work explores abstraction with geometry and minimalism as common themes.
-I have enjoyed experimenting with various styles and utilizing inventive materials and techniques.
+I enjoy experimenting with various styles and utilizing inventive materials and techniques.
 Strong design elements unite my art playing with shape, pattern, texture and space.

 Rust has always been aesthetically pleasing to me and has influenced my recent body of work.
 I am drawn to its velvety earthy colors and nuanced surfaces with natural imperfections.
 The most exciting process creating this work is letting go of intentionality as the metal oxidizes and the deeply textured surface transforms and evolves into something infinitely fascinating.